TerraMasterOfficial/app-pkg-tools/Manual.md

-# TOS 5 Application Development Guide - v1.1
+# TOS 6 Native Application Development Guide - v1.0

 ## Overview

+Unlike TOS 5, TOS 6 adopts a root file system that is fully compatible with Ubuntu 22.04.
+Similar to Ubuntu, the booting, shutdown, and application hosting of the TOS 6 system are all managed by systemd.
+Therefore, the way applications are launched and hosted in TOS 6 is slightly different from the past.
+If you plan to develop native applications that run on TOS 6, please refer to the following development guidelines.

-> The id of the app is the unique identifier of the app; the appid in the document all represents the id of the app.
+> The id of the application is the unique identifier of the application; the 'appid' in the document all represents the id of the application.
 > ![image](Application.png)

-## 1、config.ini：Configuration file: config.ini (required)
+## 1¡¢config.ini£ºConfiguration file: config.ini (required)

 #### config.ini is in json format
 ```json